Vegan Burger Patties Recipe

 - 1/3 cup bread crumbs + more as needed (whole wheat or panko)

-- 5 tbsp wheat gluten (OPTIONAL - add this if you want the patties to be firmer and hold together the best on a grill).
+- 5 tbsp wheat gluten (OPTIONAL - add this if you want the patties to be firmer and grillable and hold together really well on a grill).

 Instructions

 - In a mixing bowl combine the Soy Curls or TVP with the hot water and allow to soak for 20 minutes or until most of the liquid is absorbed.
 Drain any wring out and excess water.
 Fluff with a work if using TVP.If using soy curls instead make sure to give them a buzz in the food processor after soaking, so that the texture is similar to that of TVP or the rice grains.
-You want a nice texture not powder.
+You want a nice texture not powder.2 cups soy curls or TVP crumbles, 2 cups water

 - Add the cooked brown rice and the soy to the bowl of a food processor together with the soy sauce, smoked paprika, beets and all the spices including the tapioca.
 Use the pulse button to gradually mix everything until combined.
-DO NOT over process, make sure to keep the nice texture in there, a few quick of pulses is enough.
+DO NOT over process, make sure to keep the nice texture in there, a few quick of pulses is enough.2 cups cooked brown rice, 2 cups soy curls or TVP crumbles, 4-5 tbsp tapioca, 3 tsp onion powder, 1 tsp garlic powder, 1/2 tsp chili powder, 3 cloves garlic, 1 tbsp smoked paprika, 1 tbsp nutritional yeast, 2 tbsp soy sauce, 2 tbsp roasted beets, 1.5 tsp sea salt, black pepper to taste, 2 tbsp olive oil

 - Transfer the mixture to a bowl and fold in the panko bread crumbs.
-(If you want an extra firm burger pattie that holds tighter together you also might wanna add the vital wheat gluten or or just up the bread crumbs until firm to your liking.
-You'll have to try both variations and see which one you like best.)
+(If you want an extra firm burger pattie that holds tighter together you also might want to add the vital wheat gluten at this time or or just up the bread crumbs until firm to your liking.
+You'll have to try both variations and see which one you like best.)1/3 cup bread crumbs + more as needed, 5 tbsp wheat gluten

 - Wet or lightly oil your hands and form the mixture into patties.
 You can make 6 to 8 depending on how big you like them to be.